christian-hackyourshack/npm/packages/astro-m2dx/README.md

 layout: @layouts/BlogLayout.astro
 ```

 > ⚠️ Beware of relative references inside these files: The values are merged as-is and hence will be relative to the receiving MDX file and not the default frontmatter-file.
 It is safer to define `paths` in your tsconfig.json.
+> 🦊 You can now specify `resolvePaths: true` to have your relative paths resolved with respect to the \_frotnmatter.yaml file.

 ### Export Components